Create linked servers (SQL Server Database Engine)

 If false, distributed queries will always use the default collation of the local server, while collation name and the collation of remote columns are ignored.
 The default is false.

-Specifies the name of the collation used by the remote data source if use remote collation is true and the data source is not a SQL Server data source.
+Specifies the name of the collation used by the remote data source if use remote collation is true and the data source isn't a SQL Server data source.
 The name must be one of the collations supported by SQL Server.

 Use this option when accessing an OLE DB data source other than SQL Server, but whose collation matches one of the SQL Server collations.

 The linked server must support a single collation to be used for all columns in that server.
-Do not set this option if the linked server supports multiple collations within a single data source, or if the linked server's collation cannot be determined to match one of the SQL Server collations.
+Don't set this option if the linked server supports multiple collations within a single data source, or if the linked server's collation can't be determined to match one of the SQL Server collations.

 Time-out value in seconds for connecting to a linked server.